e-v-s/CTI-social-engineering-burger/README.md

 The order site was well-crafted and convincing:

-- Location selector accepts **any city in Brazil** — in every case, the nearest franchise is listed as exactly 4.5km away
+- Location selector accepts **any city in Brazil**.
+In every case, the nearest franchise is listed as exactly 4.5km away
 - Displays fake real-time purchase notifications
 - Promotional countdowns to create urgency
 - Collects full name and delivery address
-- **Only accepts PIX** — untraceable by ordinary users
+- **Only accepts PIX**, untraceable by ordinary users

 **WAF Evasion:**
 The application's WAF blocked: